-Getting there will require faster, more resilient applications; repeatable and precise infrastructure; and empowered, highly creative, technical teams.
-This will, in turn, require businesses to operate even faster and more nimbly—all in an environment where security and compliance are more important than ever.
+As businesses continue to operate faster and more nimbly, they will require faster, more resilient applications; repeatable, predictable, responsive infrastructure; and empowered, highly creative technical teams.
+This all must happen in an environment where security and compliance are more important than ever.

 In our pursuit to push our systems to do more, both applications and infrastructure are growing more complex.
 As this happens, we're running into a common problem: performance.
 Share what you're doing to build faster applications and systems that deliver better user experiences.

 - Shesh Patel of the New York Times covered how the New York Times used stress testing in preparation for a known high traffic event—the 2018 Midterm Elections.

 - DraftKings CTO Travis Dunn explained how DraftKings used circuit breakers to prevent non-critical systems and minor features from causing outages as they moved to a complex, microservices-based architecture.

 Dash is about scaling up and speeding up, but we can't do that with the tools and architectures of the past.
 We've moved from monoliths to microservices, and from servers to containers and serverless, but what's next?
 Share how you're architecting the applications and infrastructure of the future.

 - Aaron Brady of Shopify spoke about the unique challenges in building and scaling Shopify, their heavy use of MySQL and database sharding, and how they worked to simplify customer onboarding.